-The national parks here are set aside just for the wildlife and they’re very much big game country.
-So Zambia will live up the expectations of fans of big, quintessentially African species like lion, leopard, elephant, buffalo, giraffe and hippo.
+The national parks here are set aside just for the wildlife and they’re very much big-game country.
+So Zambia will live up to the expectations of fans of big, quintessentially African species like lion, leopard, elephant, buffalo, giraffe and hippo.

-As with most African wildlife-viewing, larger wildlife is generally more observed by visitors during Zambia’s dry season, when the large mammals that need to drink daily stay in the vicinity of the remaining watercourses.
-Then the wildlife around the Kafue, Luangwa and Zambezi Rivers really come into their own.
+Most of Zambia’s larger mammals need to drink daily.
+So as is often the case in Africa, bigger animals are usually easier to observe during Zambia’s dry season, when they remain in the vicinity of the remaining watercourses.
+Then the wildlife around the Kafue, Luangwa and Zambezi rivers really comes into its own.

-Zambian wildlife safaris have long proved a favourite among our keen safari-goers for the fully-open vehicles used on safari; for the walking safaris and night drives in the national parks; and for the very high standard of many of the country’s safari guides.
+Zambian wildlife safaris have long proved a favourite amongst our keen safari-goers for the fully-open vehicles used on safari; the walking safaris and night drives within the national parks; and the very high standard of many of the country’s safari guides.

-More Expert Africa repeat travellers return to Zambia for a safari than any other country – and that must say something!
+Expert Africa has more travellers returning to Zambia for a safari than to any other country – which says something!

 Great safaris for wildlife in Zambia

 Ideas and inspiration for great holidays focussed on wildlife in Zambia.

 Zambia's best camps & lodges for wildlife safaris

 The map shows wildlife sightings made from our lodges & camps.
 It's based on 3072 reports by 439 groups of our our travellers since Mar 2018.